 Is Merino the warmest wool?

-No. Wool made from oxen found in the Arctic produces garments believed to retain heat much better than many other types of wool.
-However, this type of wool may only be suitable for outerwear garments, whereas Merino wool is comfortable enough to wear close to the skin.
+No. However, warmer wools may only be suitable for outerwear garments, whereas Merino wool is comfortable enough to wear close to the skin.

 Is Merino the most expensive wool?